rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 Do the same with a few other settings in the override file (above) to verify that changes have been made.

-## <a name="zfssetup"></a>Enabling zfs And Setting Up The Pool
+## <a name="zfssetup"></a>Enabling ZFS And Setting Up The Pool

 If you have UEFI secure boot turned off, this should be fairly easy.
-First, load the zfs module with modprobe:
+First, load the ZFS module with modprobe:

 `/sbin/modprobe zfs`